 Using the same screen as in Step 2.1.3., prepare a 96-well vapor diffusion crystallization experiment in a 3-drop plate.

-Increase the starting protein concentration of endothiapepsin on the y axis, i.e. concentrate the protein further, perhaps 120 mg/mL (for endothiapepsin).
+Increase the starting protein concentration of endothiapepsin on the y axis, i.e., concentrate the protein further, perhaps 120 mg/mL (for endothiapepsin).

 Perform a serial dilution, as in Step 2.1.3.2., such that each row of the plate contains a sequentially lower protein concentration.